USRGHub/2020_AI_Grand_Challenge/ugv_project/README.md

       <child link="chassis"/>
     </joint>

-In order to start gazebo with our model, we have to modify the previously created launch file mybot_world.launch by adding the following two tags in the launch tag:
+In order to start gazebo with our model, we have to modify the previously created launch file ugv_world.launch by adding the following two tags in the launch tag:

     <!-- urdf xml robot description loaded on the Parameter Server, converting the xacro into a proper urdf file-->